Image: Andrew Bartlett speaks at a rally in Brisbane in April 2007 supporting 21 million Chinese people who have quit the Chinese Communist Party.

 25 years of keeping the bastards honest

-"Over 1987 and 1988 the Democrats moved 43 amendments to Migration Legislation Amendment Bills attempting to protect the rights of refugees and the spirit of our international obligations."
+"From 1987 to 1998 the Democrats moved 43 amendments to Migration Legislation Amendment Bills attempting to protect the rights of refugees and the spirit of our international obligations."

 "In 1998 Andrew Bartlett (QLD) spoke over 100 times in the Senate on the topic of refugees: moving amendments, opposed legislation, seeking to have regulations disallowed and advocating on behalf of refugees in Australia."